A formula for the Theta invariant from Heegaard diagrams: Concluding the proof of Theorem

 Let $H_{a,2}^{\matchingo}$ denote the complement of disk neighborhoods of the favourite crossings in the surface $H_{a,2}$.
-See $H_{a,2}^{\matchingo}$ as the surface obtained from the rectangle of Figure~\ref{figplansplit} by adding a band of the handle upper part of each $\alpha_i$ so that the band of $\alpha_i$ contains all the non-favourite crossings of $\alpha_i$.
+See $H_{a,2}^{\matchingo}$ as the surface obtained from the rectangle of Figure~\ref{figplansplit} by adding a band of the handle's upper part for each $\alpha_i$, so that the band of $\alpha_i$ contains all the non-favourite crossings of $\alpha_i$.
 See Figure~\ref{figsurband} for an immersion of this surface in the plane.

 Extend every $\ComY=\ComY^{\varepsilon,\eta}$ on $\handleboda$ so that the fields $\ComY^{\varepsilon, \eta}$ are horizontal and their projections are the depicted constant fields in Figure~\ref{figsurband}.